lelou6666/nimbus-docs/phantom/protocol.rst

   associate a VM image with an instane type (the number of CPUs, ammount of memory, and network configuration) and a security key.
 It basically describes the details of every VM instance that will be launched in a group.
+An important difference between the Nimbus system and the AWS protocol is the name given to a launch configuration.
+On Nimbus you must use the following naming convention:
+  <unique user selected name>@<target cloud name>.
+The
+  user selected name can be anything the user wishes, it just must be unique.
+The cloudname must be one of the Nimbus futuregrid clouds:
+  1) hotel, 2) sierra, 3) foxtrot, 4) alamo.
-The REST protocol details can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateLaunchConfiguration.html>`_.
+  The REST protocol details
+  can be found `here <http://docs.amazonwebservices.com/AutoScaling/latest/APIReference/API_CreateLaunchConfiguration.html>`_.

 * ``DeleteLaunchConfiguration``.
 This simply deletes a launch